 We stayed at The Grand Hotel in Tusayan.
 It is the highest rated hotel in the area.
 The hotel looks impressive from the outside and the lobby is very nice but the rooms are nothing special.
 It is listed as a 5-star hotel but it looks and feels a lot more like a 3 to 4 star hotel.
 However, the rooms are clean and quiet and fit our needs.

 On the Road: 3 hours 15 minutes (180 miles)

 On this American Southwest itinerary, you will spend two days in Monument Valley.
 Why so much time?
-For one thing, Monument Valley is not near anything, so it takes awhile to get here.
+For one thing, it takes a while to get to Monument Valley.
 And by spending one night here, you get to see Monument Valley at sunset and sunrise, beautiful times to be here.